Homemade Jumbo Cinnamon Rolls….The Easy Way shows you a completely new cut-and-roll technique making your favorite sweet treat.

 - Frosting the rolls while warm from the oven

-To help you bread dough (or your cinnamon rolls) raise a little more quickly, provide a warm environment for them.
+To help you raise your bread dough (or your cinnamon rolls) a little more quickly, provide a warm environment for them.

 How to Make Sure Your Cinnamon Rolls Have a Light and Tender Texture –

-- Overworking (kneading) the dough causes it to release gluten, which is another reason dough can turn out to be tough and chewy, instead of tender, fluffy, and light.
+Overworking (kneading) the dough causes it to release gluten, another reason dough can turn out to be tough and chewy instead of tender, fluffy, and light.

 More Helpful Recipe Tips for How to Make Easy Cinnamon Rolls….The Easy Way!

-- I usually frost my rolls while they are warm from the oven, but this is a personal preference.
-Some cooks prefer to frost their cinnamon buns once they are cooled so the icing doesn’t melt down into the rolls too much and is more visible on top.
+Some cooks prefer to frost their cinnamon buns once cooled so the icing doesn’t melt down into the rolls too much and is more visible on top.

-Tools That Are Helpful for Making Easy From-Scratch Cinnamon Rolls
+Tools That help make Easy From-Scratch Cinnamon Rolls

 - A stand mixer, such as a Kitchen Aid Mixer or a Bosch Mixer.
 (My Mom gave me her Bosch mixer about 8 years ago and I LOVE the dang thing!!!)